GLOBAL MARKETS-Dollar weakens on Brexit, shares sapped by weaker China growth

 Asian stocks stumbled after China's third-quarter growth slowed more than expected to its weakest pace in almost three decades as the bruising U.S. trade war hit factory output.
 Gross domestic product (GDP) rose 6.0% year-on-year.

-Wall Street also edged lower on worries about the global economy following China's GDP data and J&J after it moved to recall a batch of baby powder.
+Wall Street also edged lower on worries about the global economy following China's GDP data, and dragged down by Johnson & Johnson after it moved to recall a batch of baby powder.

-J&J shares fell 6.2% while Boeing slid 6.79% after it turned over messages from 2016 between two employees that suggest the airplane maker may have misled U.S. aviation officials about a key safety system on the grounded 737 MAX.

-Robust earnings from Coca-Cola Co KO.N and Schlumberger NV SLB.N, among others, helped mitigate the losses.
-Coke rose 1.84% and Schlumberger added 1.32%.

 Euro zone bond yields rose a day before the Brexit vote.
 Yields have generally pushed higher since Irish and British leaders said a week ago they saw a path to a deal, boosting risk appetite and eroding demand for safe-haven assets such as bonds.